CHRIST THE KING COLLEGE

 Christ the King College in Newport, Isle of Wight, UK, was built in 2008 and extended using built-off-site modular construction in 2013/2014.

-After a trial of MicroLouvre screens in 2013, a significant improvement with heat gain and glare was proven and in 2014 MicroLouvre screens were installed providing pupils with a cool, shaded, glare free study environment throughout the classrooms, with localised hotspots near windows eliminated.
+After a trial Microlouvre Koolshade® screens in 2013, a significant improvement with heat gain and glare was proven.
+In 2014 Microlouvre Koolshade® screens were installed providing pupils with a cool, shaded, glare free study environment throughout the classrooms, with localised hotspots near windows eliminated.

 When windows were opened, the pupils were protected from flies and other insects by the paper-thin louvres.